27th October 2022

 Both employers and apprentices report higher levels of confidence, credibility and performance and first time pass rates with apprenticeships are often as much as 20% higher than when studying directly for exams with professional bodies.

-Our first time pass rate for apprenticeships is an average of 94%, with 60% achieving Distinctions.
+Our first time pass rate for apprenticeships is an average of 94%.
 We know this is due to the detailed suitability checks that we complete with every apprentice before they begin study, and to the ongoing support and one-to-one coaching that they receive regularly throughout their programme both from our own coaches and their supportive line managers at work.

 So with all this in mind, it can be confusing when individuals feel ‘insulted’ at being offered the opportunity of an apprenticeship.
 The associated stigma felt, albeit incorrectly, can be quite profound and something employers and training providers need to work together to change.
 This can be approached in a number of ways to communicate the benefits of apprenticeships and change any negative opinions and prejudices about them.